AlyRoach/AlyRoach/README.md

 ### Hi there, I'm Alyssa Roach 👋

-### I'm an inspiring Full-Stack Web Developer and Student!
+### I'm an aspiring Full-Stack Web Developer and Student!
 ----------------------------------------------------------------------

 - 🔭 I’m currently working on multiple projects for my portfolio!